Exclude traits in Algorithmic (Look-Alike) Models

-In this video you will learn how and why to exclude specific (or groups of) traits from an Algorithmic (Look-Alike) Model.
+In this video, learn how and why to exclude specific (or groups of) traits from an Algorithmic (Look-Alike) Model.

 Use cases for this feature include: